keith-turner/ecoji/README.md

 ## Other Implementations

 Libraries implementing the Ecoji encoding standard.
 Submit a PR to add a library to the list.
-Libraries are given a quick review and tested before being added.
+Libraries are given a quick review if time permits and tested before being added.
 However, libraries are not examined after being added.
 Adding something to the list is not an endorsement of its correctness or the projects security practices.

+Before Ecoji V2 there was not a standard cross language test script, so the testing done for V1 only implementations was inconsistent adhoc manual tests.

 | Language | Version | Comments |
 |----------| ------- | -------- |